 Conversation with Christ:

 Lord Jesus, give me a greater faith and confidence that every cross and burden, no matter how trivial or small, is a means to love.
-I want to build your kingdom Kingdom with you.
+I want to build your Kingdom with you.
 Keep me focused on the opportunities and demands of the present moment.

 I will make one small sacrifice at a meal today for someone I wish I could help more.

 Join the new media evangelization.
 Your tax-deductible gift allows Catholic.net to build a culture of life in our nation and throughout the world.
 Please help us promote the Church's new evangelization by donating to Catholic.net right now.
 God bless you for your generosity.